Celusendon/devInterview/README.md

 ## Contents
 - BackendDeveloper folder --> Tasks and projects for backend developer interviews.
 - FrontendDeveloper folder --> Tasks and projects for frontend developer interviews.
+- Intern folder --> Tasks and projects for intern interviews.
 - Ops folder --> Tasks and projects for ops interviews.

 ---